0ctoPusK/Evernode-Monitor-Split/README.md

   - Reviewed and improved the code.
   - Reported bugs.

+Special thanks to gadget78 for reviewing and improving the code.

 ## Use at your own risk.
 Double check your addresses before running the script!